dopedao/RYO/README.md

 ## Setup

-Clone this repo, make and activate environment, install the Cairo language, check teh StarkNet CLI.
+Clone this repo and use our docker shell to interact with starknet:

 ```
 git clone git@github.com:dopedao/RYO.git
 cd RYO
-python3.7 -m venv ./venv
-source venv/bin/activate
-pip install cairo-lang
-starknet
+bin/shell starknet --version
 ```
-If installed properly, the CLI menu should appear.

 The CLI allows you to deploy to StarkNet and read/write to contracts already deployed.
-The CLI communicates with a server that StarkNet run, who bundle the request, execute the program (contracts are Cairo programs), create and aggregated validity proofs, then post that to Goerli Ethereum testnet.
+The CLI communicates with a server that StarkNet runs, which bundles the requests, executes the program (contracts are Cairo programs), creates and aggregates validity proofs, then post them to the Goerli Ethereum testnet.
 Learn more in the [Cairo language and StarkNet docs](https://www.cairo-lang.org/docs/)

 If using VS-code for writing code, install the extension for syntax highlighting:

 ```
 curl -LO https://github.com/starkware-libs/cairo-lang/releases/download/v0.4.0/cairo-0.4.0.vsix
 code --install-extension cairo-0.4.0.vsix